-The PropertyOperation shall be present when the notification relates to a property.
+A notification message of a property event shall include the PropertyOperation attribute.
 The operation mode "Initialized" shall be used to inform a client about the creation of a property.
-The operation mode "Initialized" shall be used when a synchronization point has been requested.
+The operation mode "Initialized" shall also be used when a synchronization point has been requested.